 Coming soon.

-We're currently focused on individual managers, but we're exploring company pilots for teams of 10-20 managers.
+I'm currently focused on individual managers, but exploring company pilots for teams of 10-20 managers.

-If you're interested in bringing ManagerHow to your company, email support@manager.how with:
+If you're interested in bringing ManagerHow to your company, email me at support@manager.how with:

 • Company name and size